 3. Run Audits

-Run an end-to-end audit on your website to identify issues such as broken links, duplicate content, or incorrect redirects that might have been missed during the migration process.
+Run an end-to-end audit on your website to identify issues such as broken links, duplicate content, or incorrect redirects that might have been missed during the website migration process.

 4. Custom 404 Pages